 What is Obsessive-Compulsive Personality Disorder?

-Obsessive-compulsive personality disorder (OCPD) is a mental health condition in which a person struggles with severe perfectionism, orderliness, rules, and control.
-Due to this nature, OCPD causes individuals to desire being in charge of every little detail of their life, even if it comes at the expense of openness. ¹
+Obsessive-compulsive personality disorder (OCPD) is a mental health condition marked by severe perfectionism, orderliness, rules, and control.
+Due to this nature, OCPD causes individuals to need to be in charge of every little detail of their lives, even if it comes at the expense of openness. ¹

 OCPD is a personality disorder which is the first major difference from obsessive-compulsive disorder (OCD), a type of anxiety.
 Personality disorders leave a person with personality traits that are: ²

-Out of this, someone with OCPD will likely have difficulty developing connections with others.
-Furthermore, they may find themselves having problems in school, work, or other daily activities due to their rigid nature.
+Out of this, someone with OCPD will have difficulty developing connections with others.
+Furthermore, they may have problems in school, work, or other daily activities.

 OCPD Symptoms

-If you struggle with OCPD, you’re likely to experience the following symptoms: ³
+If you struggle with OCPD, you may experience the following symptoms: ³

 Since these symptoms are similar to other mental health conditions, a medical professional may not immediately come to the conclusion that you have OCPD.